 Albany Essentials products are all-natural and handmade in small batches in Toronto.
-I make affordable products that are good for you and good for the planet.
+I make affordable products that are good for you and good for the planet, because everyone deserves good soap.

 Get detailed descriptions of all my products by clicking the links in the top bar.